JrVerbiest/My-SQL-Learning/README.md

 A Data type is a classification that defines the type, range of values, allowable operations on the values, and the meaning of the data values.

-For a reference to the data types allowable in postgres, see the [Postgres documentation](https://www.postgresql.org/docs/current/datatype.html).
+See the Postgres documentation for a reference to the data types allowable in postgreshttps://www.postgresql.org/docs/current/datatype.html).

 ## Querying Data